krishcy25/ExploratoryDataAnalyis-MultiplePythonPackages/README.md

 Step 1: The dataset used for this analysis is stored in the repository with name "German_Credit.csv".
 To understand the definition of the fields, you can refer to the Excel file "Original file with data dictionary".

-Step 2: Notebook "Simple_EDA_Packages.ipynb" contains the original code, comments and screenshots of the output
+Step 2: Notebook "Simple_EDA_Packages.ipynb" contains the original code, comments and screenshots of the output.
+I have converted the Notebook code into PDF and placed in the same directory

 Step 3: Images used in Notebook were included in the "Images" directory with in this repository